KxSystems/kx-vscode/README.md

 In addition to [API queries](https://code.kx.com/insights/api/database/query/get-data.html), if the query environment is enabled on the deployed instance of kdb Insights Enterprise, qSQL and SQL queries can be used within a data source with the appropriate parameterization.

 #### Populate scratchpad

-You can use a data source to populate a scratchpad with a dataset, allowing you to build complex APIs and pipelines within VS Code and kdb Insights Enterprise.
+You can use a data source to populate a scratchpad process running in a kdb Insights Enterprise instance with a dataset, allowing you to build complex APIs and pipelines within VS Code and kdb Insights Enterprise.

 To do this:

 1. Create a data source and execute it using the 'Populate Scratchpad' button.
-   The scratchpad is populated.
+   The scratchpad process is populated.
-1. At the prompt, provide a variable to populate your own scratchpad instance with the data.
+1. At the prompt, provide a variable to populate your own scratchpad instance running in the connected kdb Insights Enterprise with the data.

-1. Return to VS Code and execute q code against the data in your scratchpad.
+1. Return to VS Code and execute q or python code against the data in your scratchpad using the variable you provided.

 ![Populate Scratchpad](https://github.com/KxSystems/kx-vscode/blob/main/img/populate-scratchpad.png?raw=true)

-##### Reset scratchpad

-You can clear the memory of an active scratchpad which will remove all data and reset all variables in it.
-This can be done by either:

-- Right-clicking inside a scratchpad and choosing Reset from the menu

-- Open a VS Code command prompt (CMD+SHIFT+P) and type in 'reset scratchpad'
+#### Workspaces

+kdb Insights Workspaces are the most convenient way to prototype and execute q and python code against an active connection.

+kdb Insights Enterprise connections support the use of q and python workspace files against the scratchpad process running in a kdb Insights Enterprise instance.
+They can use the variables populated into the scratchpad by data sources.

+To create a workspace file:

+1. In the Workspace view, click one of the '+' buttons to create a 'q' or 'python' workspace.
+1. Choose which connection

+To run code in the file, click 'Run' and the results populate the output and kdb results windows.

 ## View results